mariadb-corporation/mariadb-columnstore-api/mcsimport/README.md

 Using this variant the first (#0) csv source column is mapped to the target columnstore column with the name `id`, and the fifth source csv column (#4) is mapped to the target columnstore column with the name `salary`.
 It further defines that the target columnstore column `timestamp` uses a default value of `2018-09-13 12:00:00` for the injection.

 ### -c Columnstore.xml
-By default mcsimport uses the standard configuration file `/etc/columnstore/Columnstore.xml` or if set the one defined through the environment variable `COLUMNSTORE_INSTALL_DIR` to connect to the remote Columnstore instance.
+By default mcsimport uses the standard configuration file `/etc/columnstore/Columnstore.xml` or if set the one defined through the environment variable `COLUMNSTORE_XML_DIR` to connect to the remote Columnstore instance.
 Individual configurations can be defined through the command line parameter -c.
 Information on how to create individual Columnstore.xml files can be found in our [Knowledge Base].

 ### -d delimiter
 The default delimiter of the CSV input file is a comma `,` and can be changed through the command line parameter -d.
 Only one character delimiters are currently supported.